-We are pleased to announce that we have just received two of Maison Taittinger's finest Champagnes directly from a European cellar with impeccable provenance.
+We are pleased to announce that we have two of Maison Taittinger's finest Champagnes directly from a European cellar with impeccable provenance.
 The quality of Taittinger has risen markedly lately as these new arrivals will attest.
 This trend can be traced back to 2008 when Pierre-Emmanuel Taittinger was able, after a three-year struggle, to buy back his family's Champagne operation from Miami's Starwood Capital Group.
 In this era of rampant multinational corporate takeovers, it is a rare and welcomed event when a family succeeds in buying back their long-held business.

 At the time of the family buy-back, a commitment was made to emphasize the best, most fruit -expressive juices, which are found in the "cuvée" section of the press, in order to burnish the vibrancy and longevity of the finished Champagnes.
 Under the direction of Managing Director Damien Le Sueur, an eco-friendlier approach has been taken in the vineyards.
 As he explains: "Our philosophy is to be sustainable and to add less and less products in the vineyards, but we are not dogmatic about an organic approach."
 Grasses are now planted in mid-rows of more than 80% of the firm's 800-plus acres of vines and ploughing is the preferred method of weed control.
 The company employs more than 700 pickers and purposefully pays them by the hour, not by volume, which is rare in Champagne.
 As Le Sueur notes, "We explain to them what we want in terms of quality and tell them to be selective."
 A myriad of other quality tweaks were instituted.
 Le Sueur's mindset is both zealous and meticulous as he says: "We have to be extremely focused on quality, to adapt continually and to question our practices every day.
 Details, details, details!"